Contact Analeah Vaughn to volunteer.

-The Food Recovery Network is the largest student organization working to combat food insecurity and food waste.
-In the US, there are 44 states with FRN Chapters with 230 chapters total.
+Weber partners with the Food Recovery Network, the largest student organization in the nation working to combat food waste and food insecurity.
+44 U.S. states have FRN chapters, with 230 total chapters in the nation.

-By joing the Food Recovery Network at WSU you can help make a difference for your own community.
+By joining the Food Recovery Network at WSU you can help make a difference for people in your own community.

-Help WSU make a difference and become part of an organization on campus that helps to fight food insecurity and food waste.
+Help WSU make a difference and become part of an organization on campus that fights food insecurity and food waste.